LUMN Investors Have Opportunity to Lead Lumen Technologies, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 21, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).
+LOS ANGELES, April 24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lumen Technologies, Inc. ("Lumen" or the "Company") (NYSE: LUMN).

 Class Period: September 14, 2020 – February 7, 2023